victamins/pilldispenser-EV3/README.md

 Notes:
 - The video is sped up, 2x speed.
 - The robot waits 10s between dispenses.
-- The second dispense is an unexpected case, when the patient doesn't press the button and take the medication.
-The robot will alert the patient by beeping and waiting before returning and not dispensing on the third iteration, to prevent overmedication.
+- The second dispense is an unexpected case, when the patient doesn't press the button or take the medication.
+    - The robot will alert the patient by beeping and waiting before returning and not dispensing on the third iteration, to prevent overmedication.

 # Dispensing Mechanism